1922 Iowa Hawkeyes football team: Northwestern

 Iowa played their final game of the season on November 25 against Northwestern.
 Glenn Thistlethwaite was in his first year as the coach of the Purple.
 The Hawkeyes beat Northwestern 37–3 to complete a second consecutive perfect season at 7–0.
 Gordon Locke scored four touchdowns for Iowa to match his career record.
 Locke finished first in the Big Ten in scoring.
 His 72 points in conference games was a Big Ten record.

-Postseason

-Iowa went 7–0 and won a second consecutive Big Ten championship.
-Gordon Locke was named All-America, and Locke, guard Paul Minick and tackle George Thompson were named All-Big Ten.
-The Hawkeyes won their first three games in 1923 to extend their winning streak to twenty games.
-Illinois broke the streak on October 20 when Iowa fell to the Illini in Champaign by the score of 9–6.
-The 1923 Illinois team went 8–0 and won the national championship.
-They were led by All-American halfback Red Grange, who is widely regarded as one of the greatest football players of all time.
-The twenty-game winning streak from 1920 to 1923 is the longest in Iowa history.
-The home unbeaten streak of the Hawkeyes reached thirty-one games before Iowa fell to Wisconsin on November 7, 1925, by the score of 6–0.